Concierge Assessments

 Bishan Learning Centre

-Pearllyn joined the Dyslexia Association of Singapore (DAS) in 2016 as a Specialist Psychologist.
+Pearllyn joined the Dyslexia Association of Singapore (DAS) in 2016.
 She has since completed the Master of Arts in Applied Psychology programme at the NIE and is a Registered Psychologist with the Singapore Psychological Society.

-Pearllyn is currently the Assistant Director of the SpLD Assessment Services at the DAS, a team that provides psycho-educational assessment services and facilitates the placement of students in learning programmes at the DAS.
-She also conducts psycho-educational assessments for children to determine their learning profile and is involved in the Research Committee at the DAS.
+Pearllyn is currently the Deputy Director of the SpLD Assessment Services at the DAS.
+She oversees a team that provides psycho-educational assessment services and facilitates the placement of students into suitable learning programmes at the DAS.
+In addition to her leadership role, she continues to conduct psycho-educational assessments for children and adults to better understand their learning profiles.
+Pearllyn also contributes to the organisation’s Research Committee, supporting evidence-informed practice within the DAS.

 Kathleen Chan